tnychn/torrodle/README.md

 </p>

 **torrodle** is a command-line program which search and gather magnet links of movies, tv shows, animes and porns from [providers](#available-providers).
-It then streams the video via HTTP (along with its subtitles) and play it with a user preferred video player (such as *vlc* and *mpv*).
+It then streams the torrent via HTTP (along with its subtitles) and plays it with a user preferred video player (such as *vlc* and *mpv*).

 > If you don't know what BitTorrent is, you shouldn't be using **torrodle**.
 There are some copyrighted content which might be illegal downloading them in your country.